Italy is an easy country to go to even if you’ve never been outside of your own country!

 |TIMEZONE||GMT + 1|

 GREETINGS AND POLITENESS

 Don’t say “CIAO” to everyone.
 When addressing to people you have just met or just been introduced to, try “SALVE” or “BUONGIORNO/BUONASERA” instead.

 In public spaces such as, for example, a lift, it is polite to greet people (again with “SALVE”, “BUONGIORNO/BUONASERA)

-Do not use familiar “TU” with waiters, shop assistants or hotel stuff, however young.
+Do not use familiar “TU” with waiters, shop assistants or hotel staff, however young.

 When getting introduced to adults, Italian usually shake hands.

 The “famous” Italian cheek kiss is only for friends and families.
 Sometimes is not really a kiss but more like an “air” kiss.

 Be aware of use it in the right situation.